 Richard Miniter is an award-winning investigative journalist and best-selling author.
-He writes the national security column on Forbes.com.
+He writes is a national security contributor on Forbes.com.
 He was editorial page writer for The Wall Street Journal Europe and was a member of the famed investigative team of The Sunday Times of London.
 As vice president of The Washington Times, Miniter turned around an ailing division and managed a team of 17 journalists.

-He is the author of Losing bin Laden, Shadow War, Mastermind and Leading From Behind.
+He is the author of a number of New York Times bestselling books: Losing bin Laden, Shadow War, Mastermind and Leading From Behind.
 Miniter has been published in The New York Times, Washington Post, The Wall Street Journal, Atlantic Monthly, Newsweek, Forbes, New Republic, National Review and others.

 He appears regularly on CNN, Fox News, MSNBC and hundreds of radio programs.